andrew-lis/Workbench/README.md

 * Removing chosen file from the workbench (command: `Workbench: Remove Chosen File`)
 * Removing all files (i.e. clearing the workbench) (command: `Workbench: Clear All Files`)
   * With confirmation dialog
-* Data are stored as an easily accessible JSON file
+* Data are stored as an easily accessible JSON file (config)
   * Location: `./.vscode/workbench.json`
+* Reloading the config file
+  * Command: `Workbench: Reload Config`
+* Opening the config file for edit
+  * Command: `Workbench: Open Config`
+  * File is not reloaded automatically, use `Workbench: Reload Config` command

 ## Development Notes